mikejgillespie/aws-incident-response-playbooks/jupyter/README.md

 * **SSO Authentication**: This solution uses IAM Identity Center for authentication of users.
 This eliminates the need to grant bread access to the notebook server and permissions within a notebook can be scoped down to what is needed for the response.
 * **Notebook Server** The notebooks in this repositiry can use either SageMaker Notebooks or local Jupyter notebooks.
 A CloudFormation template is included to create a SageMaker Notebook server with the proper permissions.

+# Prerequisites
+This project assumes the accounts are organized with AWS organizations and authentication is managed by AWS Identity Center (Formerly SSO).

 # Installation
 First, clone the repo so you have a local copy.